curlsli/webpack-book/docs/en/building/03_code_splitting.md

 You'll learn to tidy up the build in the next chapter.

-T> The *Searching with React* appendix contains a complete example of code splitting.
+> The *Searching with React* appendix contains a complete example of code splitting.
 It shows how to set up a static site index that's loaded when the user searches information.